gaultier/blog/write_a_game_from_scratch_with_x11.md

 # Let's write a video game from scratch like it's 1987

-In a [previous article](/blog/x11_x64.html) I've done the 'Hello, world!' of GUIs: A black window with a white text, using X11 without any libraries, just talking directly over a socket.
+In a [previous article](/blog/x11_x64.html) I've done the 'Hello, world!' of GUIs in assembly: A black window with a white text, using X11 without any libraries, just talking directly over a socket.

-In a [later article](/blog/wayland_from_scratch.html) I've done the same with Wayland, displaying a static image.
+In a [later article](/blog/wayland_from_scratch.html) I've done the same with Wayland in C, displaying a static image.

 I showed that this is not complex and results in a very lean and small application.